v-fox/live_opensuse_hsf/README.md

   * okular (useful doc viewer, integrated in Firefox via kparts-plugin)
   * kchmviewer (MS chm viewer), because sometimes okular screws up
   * gwenview + kipi-plugins (highly-capable image viewer)
-  * kvkbd (virtual keyboard in case of hardware fault)
 * GNOME:
   * nm-applet (this is _the only_ NM GUI that can launch in any DE)
   * blueman (bluez5 control)